mui/material-ui/docs/data/material/components/multiple-snackbars/multiple-snackbars.md

 # Multiple Snackbars

+<p class="description">Multiple snackbars can be used to show ore than one snackbars at a time</p>

-You can also place multiple snackbars on the page by using `SnackbarsProvider` and `useSnackbars` hook.
+Multiple snackbars on the page can be placed by using `SnackbarsProvider` and `useSnackbars` hook.
 Wrap your application with `SnackbarsProvider` to use the `useSnackbars` hook within your components.
 If using `ThemeProvider` wrap `SnackbarsProvider` below it like:

 ```jsx